Bayesian nonparametric models for zero-inflated count-compositional data using ensembles of regression trees: Methods

+which notably factorises over the categories $j\in\{1,\ldots,d\}$.
 Importantly, the BART priors $\smash{f_j^{(\mathrm{c})}}$ and $\smash{f_j^{(0)}}$ are conditionally independent given the data and the latent variables and the terms involving $f_j^{(\mathrm{c})}$ admit a form analogous to the generic likelihood function of the log-linear BART prior in \eqref{eq:likelihood_form_log_bart}.